opendp/opendp/docs/source/api/user-guide/index.rst

          opendp = { features = ["contrib"] }

-Features that are available from Python, R and Rust:
+Features that are available from Python and R:

 .. list-table::
    :widths: 25 75